 Creator of OPTIMAL

-We now know that people who have finished their cancer treatment have many difficulties getting back to doing the activities they did before their cancer.
+We now know that people who have finished their cancer treatment have many difficulties getting back to activities they did before their cancer.
 Many people talk about fatigue, pain, not knowing what they should eat and how they can exercise when they feel so tired.
-So, the purpose of OPTIMAL is to give individuals a better understanding of some of the after-effects of cancer treatment and give them some simple strategies to improve their health and well-being.
+The purpose of OPTIMAL is to give individuals a better understanding of some of the after-effects of cancer treatment as well as some simple strategies to improve their health and well-being.

 Let me be kind to myself in this moment.